lingliw/panTool/padocTool/input/articles/virtual-machines/virtual-machines-capture-image-windows-server.md

  	![Image capture successful](./media/virtual-machines-capture-image-windows-server/VMCapturedImageAvailable.png)

-##Next steps##
+##Next steps

 The image is ready to be used to create virtual machines.
 To do this, you'll create a virtual machine by using the **From Gallery** menu item and selecting the image you just created.
-For instructions, see [Create a custom virtual machine running Windows] [].
+For instructions, see [Create a virtual machine from an image](/documentation/articles/virtual-machines-linux-classic-createportal/).

-[Create a custom virtual machine running Windows]: /documentation/articles/virtual-machines-windows-create-custom
-[How to Attach a Data Disk to a Virtual Machine]: /documentation/articles/storage-windows-attach-disk
-[How to sign in to a virtual machine running Windows Server]: /documentation/articles/virtual-machines-log-on-windows-server
+[How to sign in to a virtual machine running Windows Server]: /documentation/articles/virtual-machines-windows-classic-connect-logon/
-[How to Use Sysprep: An Introduction]:http://technet.microsoft.com/zh-cn/library/bb457073.aspx
+[How to Use Sysprep: An Introduction]: http://technet.microsoft.com/zh-cn/library/bb457073.aspx
 [Run Sysprep.exe]: ./media/virtual-machines-capture-image-windows-server/SysprepCommand.png
 [Enter Sysprep.exe options]: ./media/virtual-machines-capture-image-windows-server/SysprepGeneral.png
 [The virtual machine is stopped]: ./media/virtual-machines-capture-image-windows-server/SysprepStopped.png